david-chua/Comp_Sci_Study/Master the Coding Interview Data Structures and Algorithms/BigO.md

 findNemo(nemo);
 ````

 The runtime - how long does it take to run the code.
 How do we measure the efficiency of the code.
+We see that adding more input, increases time to run a certain code.

+Runtime depends on CPU's power, what types of programs are running at the time, and other factors.

+In function findNemo, the run time complexity is O(n), which is linear time. n means that the run time depends on how big the number of inputs is.